mmerkin/Mitogenes2tree/Instructions/Input_files.md

 ## Generate bed file

 If the reference genome has been reordered, mitos2 needs to be run again on the new reference genome.
-However, a bed file should be creating instead of seq and nucleotide fasta.
+However, a bed file should be created instead of seq and nucleotide fasta.

 The bed files should then be modified to extract just the first 4 columns and remove any tRNA anticodon sequences in brackets:
 ```bash